brennerm/uptimerobot-operator/README.md

 ```

+## Installation

+### Create an UptimeRobot API key

+1. Log in to your UptimeRobot account
+2. Go to "My Settings"
+3. Generate a "Main API Key" (the other API keys do not provide sufficient permissions to create, update and delete monitors)

-## Running local
+### Running local

 1. Install all dependencies `pipenv install`
 2. Set UptimeRobot API key `export UPTIMEROBOT_API_KEY=$MY_UPTIMEROBOT_API_KEY`
 3. Start operator `kopf run --standalone ur_operator/handlers.py`

-## Deploying to Kubernetes
+### Deploying to Kubernetes

 **Coming soon**

 ## Planned features

 - provide a Helm chart to ease deployment
-- support all configuration parameters for Monitors that Uptime Robot offers
+- support all configuration parameters for Monitors that UptimeRobot offers
 - add support for creating Uptime Robot alert contacts, maintenance windows and public status pages using Kubernetes resources
 - implement automatic detection of HTTP path of Ingress resources
 - add an integration for external-dns to support creating monitors for Service resources